 Have attended for their final two years and graduated from a high school (public, charter, online or private) within the District, or have been home-schooled within the District for at least their final two years of high school.

-Have submitted the Free Application for Federal Student Aid (FAFSA), the College Board’s CSS/Financial Aid Profile and all other required financial documentation to GW.
+Have submitted the Free Application for Federal Student Aid (FAFSA), the College Board’s CSS Profile and all other required financial documentation to GW.

 Have an annual family income as determined by GW that does not exceed $75,000.

 Students who qualify are expected to apply and qualify for D.C.
-TAG, as well as apply for the D.C.
-Mayor’s Scholarship, each year they are enrolled at GW.
-Students who meet the criteria will automatically be awarded the GW District Scholars grant; no separate application is required.
+TAG and to apply for the D.C.
+Mayor’s Scholarship each year they are enrolled at GW.
+Students who meet the criteria will automatically be awarded the $7,500 GW District Scholars grant; no separate application is required.